rohanverma94/SutraC/README.md

 ```
 ### Contribution guidelines ###

-* For unit testing prefer catch framework
+* For unit testing prefer catch framework.
-* The code with third-party libraries other than LLVM libraries is not accepeted
+* The code with third-party libraries other than LLVM libraries is not accepeted.

 ### Communications to authors ###